MonkieDein/SingleLayerDiffusionModeling/README.md

-# particleSimulation
+# Summary
-Simulate particle for Chemistry peoject
+Simulate particle in a Chemical reaction to identify the success rate.

 ## Minimal preliminary process: